leynos/concordat-vale/docs/stilyagi-design.md

 - `stilyagi` is exposed via `pyproject.toml` as an entry point that calls `concordat_vale.stilyagi:main`.
-- Cyclopts drives the CLI with an `STILYAGI_` environment prefix so every flag can also be injected via CI inputs.
+- Cyclopts drives the CLI with an `STILYAGI_` environment prefix, so every flag can also be injected via CI inputs.
 - The `zip` sub-command is focused on packaging.
 Other automation should be added as additional sub-commands rather than new binaries.